• Skip to primary navigation

 Fold the dough so the fruits are evenly distributed, and gently work it on the table to spread the raisins even more.

-When you’re happy with the dough, fold the sides to the center of the dough a few times, and roll it into a ball.
+When you're happy with the dough, fold the sides to the centre of the dough a few times, and roll it into a ball.
 If you want to make smaller panettones you have to portion the dough before this step.

 All you need is a 20 cm (8inch) hinged mould, a pair scissors, measuring tape and baking paper.